 With rising concerns about global warming, it’s more vital than ever to consider the requirements of future generations, and you can rest confident that latex rubber foams can help you lessen your carbon footprint.

-Also, this is because it is formed from a milky-white sap found in trees, making it a completely natural product that is made from renewable resources.
+This is also because it is formed from a milky-white sap found in trees, making it a completely natural product made from renewable resources.

 7. Convoluted Foam